obiter | The ByLawyers Blog

 New article by Donna Cooper on Wills and POAs – VIC

-September 27, 2018 By By Lawyers
+27 September 2018 by By Lawyers

 By Lawyers is pleased to be able to share with you Donna Cooper’s article, Should you hand over a copy of a will to an attorney under power?, published in the Reference material folder in our Will, Powers and Estates VIC publications.